Review – URTH Square Filter Holder

 Lastly, as mentioned previously, there are two low-profile geared wheels on the left and right sides of the holder that operate the rotation of the C-PL if attached.

-We tested the filter holder on a Full Frame sensor camera with our ultra-wide-angle Laowa 15mm f/2 Zero-Distortion lens and could find no vignetting, however, once filters were added there was some darkening in the corners although no more than our NiSi V5 Square Filter Holder.
+We tested the filter holder on a Full Frame sensor camera with our ultra-wide-angle Laowa 15mm f/2 Zero-Distortion lens and found no vignetting, however, once filters were added there was some darkening in the corners although no more than our NiSi V5 Square Filter Holder.

 Attaching the Square Filter Holder

-Everyone will have their own method of attaching the filter holder.
+Everyone will have their own method of attaching the filter holder to their camera.
 For us, we have found below is the easiest way.

 - Always remove any circular filters attached to your lens

-- Attach the appropriate size adapter ring to the front of your lens
+- Attach the correct size adapter ring to the front of your lens

 - If you are using the C-PL filter (sold separately), then remove the supplied 86mm Adapter Ring from the Filter Holder.
 The C-PL filter is 86mm and therefore will attach to the adapter rings (sold separately) as well as hold the Filter Holder.
 If you are not using the C-PL filter, then remove the 86mm adapter ring from the Filter Holder and attach it to the adapter ring that you attached to the lens in Step 2.